 Nicole joined the lab as a Postdoctoral Fellow in June 2023.
 She obtained her B.Sc. and M.Sc. in Mathematics – Mathematical Sciences curriculum – at the University of Trento, Italy.
 She then earned her PhD in Biomolecular Sciences – Expertus in Computational Biology from the Center for Integrative Biology, University of Trento, with a joint scholarship from the Bruno Kessler Foundation.
 Her PhD research focused on AI algorithms for multimodal data in Precision Medicine, specifically on predictive models using high-throughput omics and bioimaging data to improve patient stratification for diagnostic and prognostic endpoints.
 Nicole also possesses practical experience as a Data Scientist with an AI service company in Rovereto, Italy, where she supervised AI projects related to implement software solutions for precision medicine.
 In the Charney lab, Nicole contributes to the Living Brain Project by analyzing gene expression data to identify blood-based brain biomarkers.

-Lora obtained her PhD in the lab and is now a Bioinformatician II in the Blau Center, leading all genetic analyses in our schizophrenia and rare variant carrier cohorts.
+Lora obtained her PhD in the lab and is now a Bioinformatician III in the Blau Center, leading all genetic analyses in our schizophrenia and rare variant carrier cohorts.

 Nicole Simons | Blau Center Program Manager and PhD Candidate | nicole.simons@mssm.edu

 Nicole joined the lab in 2020 after her redeployment to Dr. Charney’s COVID-19 Biobank research team.
-Nicole manages the Blau Center and is also a PhD candidate.
-Her dissertation work involves examining the clinical and neurobiological effects of rare, protein-truncating variants that confer risk for schizophrenia through a family study.
+She received her BA in psychology from Boston University and MA in developmental psychology from Columbia University.
+Nicole manages the Blau Center and is also a PhD candidate in the Icahn School of Medicine.
+Her dissertation work involves examining the clinical and neurobiological effects of rare, protein-truncating variants that confer risk for schizophrenia.
 Nicole’s favorite part of her job is interacting with patients and their families.
 Her favorite parts of life include her family, mountains, vanilla candles, and summer.

 Anina Lund | PhD Student | anina.lund@mssm.edu